Fleas in the Yard

 and eggs of Fleas.
 Pretty cool, huh?
 While Nematodes control the young

-population, the older Fleas eventually dies out,
+population, the older Fleas eventually will die out,

 leaving your yard Flea-free.
 Call around to your Local feed